LeoLeBras/react-native-redux-starter-kit/README.md

 # react-native-redux-starter-kit
-A starter kit for building native apps using react
+A starter kit for building native apps using React and Redux.

 ## Requirements
 - Node.js (4.0 or newer)